Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

-Flannery O’Connor, throughout her numerous works, typically uses religious themes as a means of “expressing” her view that God’s love and forgiveness are available to people in everyday life.
-Examples of this can be seen in “A Good Man is Hard to Find,” “Good Country People,” and “The Life you Save May Be Your Own.”
-It could be said that O’Connor portrays this religious message by “creating” selfish, and unobservant characters that are unable to see these acts of everyday grace in their lives, and often uses violence throughout her stories to “coerce” her characters into noticing God’s presence among them (Woods, 40-41).
+Throughout Flannery O'Connor's numerous works, the author relies heavily on religious themes to express her view that God’s love and forgiveness are available to people in everyday life.
+Examples of this theme can be seen in “A Good Man is Hard to Find,” “Good Country People,” and “The Life you Save May Be Your Own.”
+It could be said that O’Connor portrays this religious message by “creating” selfish, and unobservant characters that are unable to see these acts of everyday grace in their lives, and often uses violence throughout her stories to “coerce” her characters into noticing God’s presence among them (Woods, 40–41).
 By looking at each of these stories through a “historical” and “cultural” perspective, given the time and era they were written in, and by looking at the underlying meanings of each story, one can easily understand and/or “see” the hidden religious element that O’Connor portrays as well as her decision to incorporate religion throughout many of her works.

 "A Good Man is Hard to Find"